marionauta/strategies/README.md

 A Rust library that implements many algorithm-solving stategies so you don't have to.
 You'll only need to define your problem.

+**Note**: Although the use case for this library is _mostly_ academic, you can use it for real world problems too.

 ### Implemented strategies:

 - [x] Divide & Conquer